janmurer/DataScienceToolkits/reports/report_4.md

 | **Actual Negative** | False Positive (FP)  | True Negative (TN)   |

 ## Task 2:

+**Choose an appropriate metric for optimizing your ML Model.
+What is the reasoning behind it?**

+The MNIST dataset is balanced, all classes are equally represented in the data.
+Therefore, the chosen metric for optimization is Accuracy.
+Accuracy offers a great interpretability and is a rather straightforward metric.
+Lastly accuracy is a standard metric in benchmarks for MNIST and allows for seamingless comparison among different models and architectures.

 Instrument your code with Weights & Biases (within a Docker container).
 Choose an appropriate metric for optimizing your ML Model.
 What is the reasoning behind it?
 Note you can make a new Dockerfile (you don’t need to use docker-compose) Your code should: